Tutorial - How to create custom workflow elements for JIRA 3.x

 The workflow condition entry specifies the key, name and the Workflow Condition Factory for this condition.
 The factory class provides methods for passing input, edit and view parameters to the view templates.
 The condition description is also specified.

-Once the workflow example JAR file has been placed in the JIRA lib directory, the Parent Issue Blocking Condition is now available as a condition within the workflow editor.
+Once the workflow example JAR file has been placed in the JIRA lib directory, the Parent Issue Blocking Condition will be available as a condition within the workflow editor.

-A Post Function executes specifed actions immediately after a transition is executed (hence the name post-function).
+A post function executes specified actions immediately after a transition is executed (hence the name post function).
 Example possible actions include updating issue fields, generating change history, adding a comment, generating an event that signals that an issue has been progressed through workflow, etc.

 This example post function will close the parent issue once the final sub-task is closed (all other associated sub-tasks are already closed).